ChrisMagliano/EDA_UEFA_Champions_League/README.md

 </p>
 This result would make up a zero order step for a Machine Learning predictive algorithm as well as an interesting case of study for behavioral science.

+We conclude this subsection with the correlation matrix of some features of our dasets as shown below.
 ![all_time_corr](https://github.com/user-attachments/assets/3737b366-1b11-4caa-ab16-0c661ee5f2c3)
+As expected the number of matches shows a slight positive correlation with the win ratio, as more wins typically result in more matches played.
+Similarly, the number of matches is negatively correlated with the loss ratio.
+Indeed, prior to 1991, the UEFA Champions League featured only a knockout format, so a single loss would eliminate a team from the competition.
+Since 1991, the competition has been revised to include a group stage, which ensures a minimum number of matches before teams advance to the knockout rounds.

+### Finals analysis
 ![top5_scores](https://github.com/user-attachments/assets/e150bb7b-b8c3-4541-b761-6610a30d2843)

 ![goals_per_decade](https://github.com/user-attachments/assets/c288a0d5-e4a5-4154-aeeb-7e2fe0a6545a)